 5. Courses at the 1000-level taught by TAs or 2000+level courses with TA help must have a mechanism for TA supervision approved by GEOC.

 Courses (and their equivalents) appropriate for a W designation should:

-1. Require that students write a minimum of fifteen pages that have been revised for conceptual clarity and development of ideas, edited for expression, and proofread for grammatical and mechanical correctness;
+1. Require that students write a minimum of 15 pages or a minimum of 4500 words, excluding references/works cited pages, that have been revised for conceptual clarity and development of ideas, edited for expression, and proofread for grammatical and mechanical correctness;

 2. Address writing in process, require revision, and provide substantial supervision of student writing.
 (The structure of revision and supervision may vary, including in-class writing workshops, individual consultation, substantial formative commentary on drafts, and so on.);